keboola/docker-demo/README.md

   - Create configurationi file
   - Run the container
   - Upload all tables and files in output mapping
-  - Delete image and all temporary files
+  - Delete the container and all temporary files

 ### Errors